sbarre/proxy-local-assets/README.md

 This can be used to improve your local development workflow when working on a remote site that you may not be able to run locally (for any number of reasons), and avoids the painfully inefficient *"Make local changes, upload your changes, refresh remote server, verify, repeat"* loop.

+Do all your CSS & JS work locally, see it applied immediately to the remote server (within reason), and upload or deliver all your tested changes at once.

 At the top of the file is a configuration array that can be adjusted to suit your needs.
 At minimum you should update the `remoteURL` value:

 ```javascript